Close (to the Edit)

-"Close (to the Edit)" is a single by English avant-garde synth-pop group Art of Noise, released on various formats in October 1984.
-It was closely related to their earlier single (and hip hop club hit) "Beat Box", though the two tracks were developed as separate pieces from an early stage.
+"Close (to the Edit)" is a single by the English avant-garde synth-pop group Art of Noise, released in 1984 by ZTT Records.
+The song appeared on the group's debut studio album Who's Afraid of the Art of Noise?
+(1984) and different versions were issued on various other formats in October of that year.
+It was closely related to their earlier single (and hip-hop club hit) "Beat Box", though the two tracks were developed as separate pieces from an early stage.
+The single reached number eight in the UK singles chart in February 1985, and its music video won two awards at the 1985 MTV Video Music Awards.
+The song's spoken word "Hey!" has been sampled by a number of other artists through the years.